stefafafan/typescript-book/docs/types/discriminated-unions.md

 [references-discriminated-union]:https://github.com/Microsoft/TypeScript/pull/9163

-### strictNullChecks
+### noImplicitReturns

-If using *strictNullChecks* and doing exhaustive checks, TypeScript might complain "not all code paths return a value".
+If using *noImplicitReturns* and doing exhaustive checks, TypeScript might complain "not all code paths return a value".
 You can silence that by simply returning the `_exhaustiveCheck` variable (of type `never`).
 So:

 ```ts
 function area(s: Shape) {